FluffyBullet/first_template/README.md

         - adjusted to 50 vertical on CSS, with font sizings adjusting to the display equipment
     - [x] on reactive media to large screens +1Kpx, contact form overlaps page breaker icons.
 Squashed upwards ?
         - welcome division had fixed height which squashed on smaller sizes, removal of fixed height correct this.
+    - [x] email logo to be shown above contact us section for page breaker.
+        - created as a p element with styling, confirming icons rather than images or text.

 - [Bugs to fixed]
-    - [] email logo to be shown above contact us section for page breaker.
-    - [] events and idea's text area to display a multiple lines rather than single line.
+    - [] Contact us events and idea's text area to display a multiple lines rather than single line.

 - [Format]
 - [HTML Validation]
+    * During the course, this website and it's code has been tested using w3 validator and jigsaw w3 validator.
+Some errors have been found and logged within the testing stage, then corrected at a later point.
+    On completeion of the project, final checks with both w3 validator and jigsaw w3 validator have confirmed no errors found within the code.
 - [CSS Validation]
+    * During the course, this website and it's code has been tested using w3 validator and jigsaw w3 validator.
+Some errors have been found and logged within the testing stage, then corrected at a later point.
+    On completeion of the project, final checks with both w3 validator and jigsaw w3 validator have confirmed no errors found within the code.
 - [Links validation]
 - [Spell check]
 - [Accessibility rating]

 ## Roadmap

-Social Media Integration
-E-Commerce
+The aim of the websites first creation is static information to show a range of products available to buy.
+Features to be added at a later stage is:
+- live blogs of social media post, Facebook and Twitter
+- E-Commerce site, for a selection of generic made biscuits/cakes
+- Upload of images to send via form for special products

 ## Deployment